Kimserey/Arche/post.md

 ## Conclusion

-Today we have seen one way of structuring a web app.
-It will allow us to reduce coupling between elements and allow rapid changes and add of features.
+Today, we have seen one way of structuring a web app.
+It will allow us to reduce coupling between elements and allow rapid changes and add new features easily.
 We have built a shell which doesn't need to be touched anymore and automatically add links to its menu based on the pages that we register.
 We have defined a clear structure which will allow us and other developers to not be confused about where to place code and how does each components interact with each other.
 I am quite happy with the overall structure and hope you enjoyed reading this post as much I enjoyed writing it.
 As usual, if you have any questions, you can hit me on twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 Thanks for reading!